-In weeks 3-5 and 7-10, you'll write a comment on assigned readings/videos and post it to a discussion board on Canvas.
-These are due by 11:59pm on Thursdays.
+In weeks 3, 4, 5, 8, 9, and 10, you'll write a short comment on assigned readings/videos and post it to a discussion board on Canvas.
+These are due at 11:59pm on

+Thursdays.
 You will also write brief responses to the comments of two other students.
-The responses are due by 11:59pm on Sundays.
+These responses are due at 11:59pm on Sundays.
 You have to post your own comment before you're allowed to see the comments posted by other students.